kaz-utashiro/greple/README.md

     When **Greple** executed normally, it exit with status 0 or 1 depending on something matched or not.
 Sometimes we want to get status 0 even if nothing matched.
 This option set the status code for normal execution.
-It still exits with non-zero status when error occured.
+It still exits with non-zero status when error occurred.

 - **--man**, **--doc**